voxel51/fiftyone/docs/source/user_guide/plots.rst

 Working with interactive plots in notebooks is an amazingly productive experience.
-However, when you find something particularly interesting that you want to save, or you want to share a notebook with a collague without requiring them to rerun all of the cells to reproduce your results, you may want to *freeze* your responsive plots.
+However, when you find something particularly interesting that you want to save, or you want to share a notebook with a colleague without requiring them to rerun all of the cells to reproduce your results, you may want to *freeze* your responsive plots.